All Episodes

 No, I can't afford to retire.

-Well, because social security is not enough for you.
+Well, because Social Security is not enough for you?

-No, oh God, I couldn't banage on that.
+Oh, God, I couldn't manage on that.

 Well, let me tell you something about oil money.